julia-du/Rhythm-Game/docs/01_mcu.md

 # MCU System Design

 ![MCUBlockDiagram](./assets/schematics/MCUBlockDiagram.png)
 The MCU uses three peripherals: `ADC`, `DMA`, and `TIM`.
-The `ADC` peripheral is responsible for converting the analog voltage from the piezo sensors to DC voltage.
+The `ADC` peripheral is responsible for converting the analog voltage from the piezo sensors to digital.
 The `DMA` peripheral is responsible for data transfers between the `ADC` registers and a temporary memory address.
 The `TIM` peripheral is responsible for generating the beat clock, the frequency waveform that goes to the speaker, and a duration timer.
 (See FPGA section for the definitions of all the outputs going from the MCU to the FPGA)

 ## ADC and DMA